Tips to Have a Painless Period

 1. Get the blood flowing – find your stride.

 You need to be gentle at period time – and you need to exercise appropriately.
+Low impact exercises like walking or other light cardio can be helpful.
+And yes, it is okay to do yoga on your period.
 For many, exercise treats period pain wonderfully as it helps blood to flow through the reproductive organs.
 People who are (what Chinese Medicine diagnose as) "blood deficient" (meaning that they don't have adequate blood stores – think low Iron, low blood pressure types) may benefit most from this.
 These people are more likely to complain of draggy or dull pain, they can be dizzy or faint, cold and look pale.
 They may also find their menstrual blood looks pale and diluted.

 2. Ease pain with tea.